 jdbc.override is set to

 true.
 They are used to connect to the newly-installed database.

-Q: I backed up Bitbucket Server of a particular version.
+Q: I backed up Bitbucket Server of a particular version using the backup client.
 Can I restore Bitbucket Server to a newer release version?

 A: No. You need to use the same Bitbucket Server binary as the one originally used to back up your instance.
 Note that using an older Bitbucket Server binary will result in an error – downgrades are not possible.
 See Using the Bitbucket Server Backup Client for details on the backup/restore procedure.